Best microSD Cards for Galaxy S10 2022

-The base storage for the Samsung Galaxy S10 lineup is 128GB — which is pretty decent for a two year old phone.
+The base storage for the Samsung Galaxy S10 lineup is 128GB — which is pretty decent for a three-year-old phone.
 However, these days with downloading movies and recording 4K super slow-mos, 128GB doesn't go as far as it used to.
 This is where microSD cards come in, and these are the best microSD cards to use in your Galaxy S10.